 Check with your doctor before using any supplements as they are not regulated like prescription medicines and they may contain substances that are not safe.

-In addition, there are three devices that could help prevent migraines.
-A small headband device called Cefaly has found to be helpful in preventing migraines in some people.
+In addition, there are four devices that could help prevent migraines.
+A small headband device called Cefaly has been found to be helpful in preventing migraines in some people.
 It sends electrical pulses through the forehead to stimulate a nerve linked with migraines.

 SpringTMS is a small magnet that can be placed on the back of your head when a migraine starts.
 Split-second pulses then interrupt the electrical activity migraine brings.
-As a result, your migraine ends.
+As a result, your migraine ends or s prevented.

 GammaCore is a handheld device that is placed on the side of the neck above where you can feel your pulse.
-There it sends mild electrical stimulation to the vagus nerve, which communicates with your brain to end the migraine.
+There it sends mild electrical electrical pulses to stop the migraine pain.
+It is not, however, indicated to help prevent migraines.